reynaldo-00/100-days-of-code/log.md

 2. Designed a loading icon animation

 **Thoughts:**
-1. Timer was fun to figure out, next up it to larn how to pause it, quick search i realized ill have to use timepassed function instead of set interval
+1. Timer was fun to figure out, next up it to learn how to pause it, quick search i realized ill have to use timepassed function instead of set interval
-2. Learned how to use raw svg and cirlce tags alogn with the ::before ::after tags in CSS3
+2. Learned how to use raw svg and cirlce tags along with the ::before ::after tags in CSS3

 **Link to work:** [Animated Loading Icon](https://codepen.io/reynaldo-00/pen/bjzmBP)

+### Day 04: Aug 12th, 2018

+**Today's Progress:**
+1. Converted timer to use Date.now() function instead of just interval

+**Thoughts:**
+1. Functionality much better now, works dynamically with different times.
+Goal tommorow is to desing the UI